parakeet-nest/parakeet/examples/46-create-an-expert/README.md

 # Create an expert
-> 🚧 work in progress
+> 🚧 this is a work in progress